Anselm Feuerbach: Early life

 Between 1869 and 1874 he painted two versions of Plato's Symposium.

 In 1873 Feuerbach moved to Vienna, having been appointed professor of history painting at the Academy.
 Among his students were Ludwig Deutsch, Rudolf Ernst and Jean Discart.
-Later, Feuerbach developed a disagreement with architect Theophil Hansen over his ceiling mural The Fall of the Titans, painted for the Great Hall of the new Academy building on the Ringstrasse.
+Later, Feuerbach developed a disagreement with architect Theophil Hansen over his ceiling mural The Fall of the Titans, painted for the Great Hall of the new academy building on the Ringstrasse.
 While in Vienna he came to know Johannes Brahms.
-Brahms later dedicated a composition to Feuerbach, Nänie.
+After Feuerbach's death, Brahms composed Nänie, a piece for chorus and orchestra, in his memory.

 Last years

-In 1877 he resigned from his post at the Vienna Academy and moved to Venice, where he died in 1880.
-Brahms composed Nänie, a piece for chorus and orchestra, in his memory.
+In 1877 Feuerbach resigned from his post at the Vienna Academy and moved to Venice, where he died in 1880.

 Following his death, his step-mother Henriette, to whom he had always been close, and who had always done much to promote his career, wrote a book entitled Ein Vermächtnis ("A Testament" or "A Legacy"), including his letters and autobiographical notes.
 It proved enormously successful and greatly enhanced his posthumous reputation.

 According to the 1911 Encyclopædia Britannica:

 He was steeped in classic knowledge, and his figure compositions have the statuesque dignity and simplicity of Greek art.
 He was the first to realize the danger arising from contempt of technique, that mastery of craftsmanship was needed to express even the loftiest ideas, and that an ill-drawn coloured cartoon can never be the supreme achievement in art.